msuhanov/regf/Windows registry file format specification.md

 When the *Minor version* field of the base block is equal to 2, the *Fast leaf* records are not supported.

-When the *Minor version* field of the base block is equal to 1, the *Fast leaf* records are not supported, the *Key name string* of the *Key node* and the *Value name string* of the *Key value* are always UTF-16LE, and every cell has the following structure:
+When the *Minor version* field of the base block is equal to 1, the *Fast leaf* records are not supported; the *Key name string* of the *Key node* and the *Value name string* of the *Key value* are always UTF-16LE; the *Flags* and *Spare* fields of the *Key value* don't exist, there is a *TitleIndex* field at offset 16 bytes with the length of 4 bytes; the *Access bits* (*Spare*) field of the *Key node* doesn't exist, there is a *TitleIndex* field at offset 12 bytes with the length of 4 bytes; and every cell has the following structure:

 Offset|Length|Field|Description
 ---|---|---|---
 0|4|Size|Size of a current cell in bytes, including this field (aligned to 16 bytes): the size is positive if a cell is unallocated or negative if a cell is allocated (use absolute values for calculations)
 4|4|Last|Offset of a previous cell in bytes, relative from the start of a current hive bin (or 0xFFFFFFFF for the first cell in a hive bin)
 8|...|Cell data|

+The *TitleIndex* field is used to store an index of a localized alias for a name string (there is no alias for a name string if this field is equal to 0).
+Although the *TitleIndex* field can be set and read in Windows NT 3.1, localized aliases were never supported.

 Also, the *File type* field of a base block in a transaction log file is set to 2 in all versions of Windows NT up to and including Windows 2000.